 Project Title Project Objective Progress to Date Next Steps Timeline Current Status Performance Goal Completion Date Est. Total Budget (not including staff time) Actual Expense to Date Est. Total Staff Hours Staff Lead Department Expand Therapeutic Recreation Programs Expand recreation program offerings to accommodate therapeutic recreation needs in the community.
 Create a task force within the department to create a strategy and begin coordinating opportunities.
-Cancelled N/A N/A N/A Christine Hanel Recreation & Community Services I heart Cupertino - Teen Design Challenge Build a sense of community by launching a swag store with a fun youth design project.
-Project team is developing project charter.
-Request buy-in from local schools and businesses.
-Cancelled N/A Jaqui Guzman Colleen Letire Danny Mestizo City Manager's Office/ Recreation & Community Services Volunteer Fair Promote a sense of community and good will in Cupertino by encouraging volunteerism. -The City held its first Volunteer Fair in years in May 2018Approximately 70 organizations attended as tabling partners to showcase their various volunteer, internship, and program opportunitiesAbout 2,000 individuals of varying demographics came to find their volunteer matchAdditionally, the Fine Arts League of Cupertino hosted an art show in Community HallProviding entertainment for the event were Cupertino's very own volunteer organizations, the Harmonikatz and InaTalentThe City received positive feedback from both attendees and tabling partners and several requests to host this event againNumerous organizations stated that they had received the highest sign-up rates at this event.
+Cancelled N/A N/A N/A Christine Hanel Recreation & Community Services I heart Cupertino - Teen Design Challenge Project team is developing project charter Request buy-in from local schools and businesses Cancelled N/A Jaqui Guzman Colleen Letire Danny Mestizo City Manager's Office/ Recreation & Community Services Volunteer Fair Promote a sense of community and good will in Cupertino by encouraging volunteerism. -The City held its first Volunteer Fair in years in May 2018. -Approximately 70 organizations attended as tabling partners to showcase their various volunteer, internship, and program opportunities. -About 2,000 individuals of varying demographics came to find their volunteer match. -Additionally, the Fine Arts League of Cupertino hosted an art show in Community Hall. -Providing entertainment for the event were Cupertino's very own volunteer organizations, the Harmonikatz and InaTalent. -The City received positive feedback from both attendees and tabling partners and several requests to host this event again. -Numerous organizations stated that they had received the highest sign up rates at this event.
 The City plans to host another Volunteer Fair event in May 2019.
 Completed Approximately 70 organizations attended as tabling partners to showcase their various volunteer, internship, and program opportunities.
 About 2,000 individuals of varying demographics came to find their volunteer match.
-May 2018 \$7,300 \$7,300 300 Colleen Lettire City Manager's Office Economic Development Website -The layout has been changed to be more user friendly, and new information and resource links have been addedA Shop and Dine app/map has been added as a resource to visitors, as well as a valuable marketing tool to promote local businessesValuable content and links on existing site, www.lnBusinessCupertino.com. needs of businesses and add helpful resources.
-2) Work with the City's Public Affairs/ Communications team to redesign the Economic Development webpages within Summer 2018 Completed Have an updated and user-friendly website.
-Summer 2018 \$200 \$200 100 Angela Tsui City Manager's Office Citywide Branding Strategy Update 10-year-old brand guidelines (official colors and fonts), create Citywide templates (letterhead, staff reports, proclamations, certificates, and PowerPoint), release new email signatures to ensure consistency and professionalism throughout public communications.
+May 2018 \$7,300 \$7,300 300 hours Colleen Lettire City Manager's Office new businesses.
+Develop an integrated approach for outreach and marketing to -The layout has been changed to be more user friendly, and new information and resource links have been addedA Shop and Dine app/map has been added as a resource to visitors, as well as a valuable marketing tool to promote local businessesValuable content and links on existing site. www.lnBusinessCupertino.com helpful resources.
+2) Work with the City's Public Summer 2018 Completed Have an updated and user-friendly website.
+Summer 2018 \$200 \$200 100 Angela Tsui City Manager's Office Citywide Branding Strategy Update 10-year-old brand guidelines (official colors and fonts), create Citywide templates (letterhead, staff reports, proclamations, certificates, and PowerPoint), and release new email signatures to ensure consistency and professionalism throughout the City's communications with the public.
 Branding standards have been developed and staff has been trained.
 Completed Branding guidelines established.
-February 2018 \$10,960 \$10,200 300 Brian Babcock City Manager's Office Citywide Community Engagement: Open City Hall -The City unveiled Open City Hall, a public survey tool, in May 2018Since then the City has released eight surveys to residents and received 2,037 responses.
+Februay 2018 \$10,960 \$10,200 300 hours Brian Babcock City Manager's Office Citywide Community Engagement: Open City Hall Develop strategies for better engaging with the public on City issues and provide staff with tools and training.
 While initial goal is met, the City is investigating the expansion of Open City Hall, using it as more of a social networking and engagement platform than a survey tool.
-Completed Released eight surveys to residents and received 2,037 responses.
-May 2018 \$12,000 \$11,000 150 Brian Babcock Bill Mitchell City Manager's Office/ Innovation & Technology
+Completed Released eight surveys to residents and received 2,037 responses May 2018 \$12,000 \$11,000 150 hours Brian Babcock Bill Mitchell City Manager's Office/ Innovation & Technology